Jerakin/DefTree/doc/source/design.rst

     inherit_alpha: true
   }

-This makes the user able to do this
+This enables the user to do this:

 .. code:: python